 This is always a red flag to me – I always want to know more!

-Your thyroid hormone is vital for every cell in the body to make the energy required for it to do it’s job – whether that’s making your heart beat, your muscles work or your brain function properly!
+Your thyroid hormones are vital for every cell in the body to make the energy required for it to do it’s job – whether that’s making your heart beat, your muscles work or your brain function properly!

 So when it's not working as it should, it can make you feel exhausted, cause brain fog, anxiety, depression, weight gain, hair loss, dry itchy skin, PMS, low libido, constipation, & can be a factor in high cholesterol levels.